How Much Does an Asbestos Survey Cost? UK Prices 2026

 The report

-You receive a written report that records the location, type, and condition of every identified or presumed ACM, a risk assessment for each material, and clear recommendations.
+You receive a written report that records the location, type, and condition of every identified or presumed ACM, a risk assessment for each material, and clear recommendations for management (leaving in place, encapsulating, or removing).
 The report effectively serves as an asbestos register that you can pass to the buyer.
 A well-prepared report is a valuable addition to your document pack for the sale.

 What happens if asbestos is found